Dosage Form: tablet, film coated

-Lamivudine pharmacokinetics were studied in pregnant women with HIV-1 infection during 2 clinical trials conducted in South Africa.
-The trials assessed pharmacokinetics in 16 women at 36 weeks gestation using 150 mg Lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg Lamivudine twice daily (3 times the recommended daily dosage for HBV) with zidovudine, and 10 women at 38 weeks gestation using Lamivudine 300 mg twice daily without other antiretrovirals.
+Lamivudine pharmacokinetics were studied in pregnant women during 2 clinical trials conducted in South Africa.
+The trials assessed pharmacokinetics in 16 women at 36 weeks gestation using 150 mg Lamivudine twice daily with zidovudine, 10 women at 38 weeks gestation using 150 mg Lamivudine twice daily with zidovudine, and 10 women at 38 weeks gestation using Lamivudine 300 mg twice daily without other antiretrovirals.
 These trials were not designed or powered to provide efficacy information.
 Lamivudine concentrations were generally similar in maternal, neonatal, and umbilical cord serum samples.
 In a subset of subjects, amniotic fluid specimens were collected following natural rupture of membranes and confirmed that Lamivudine crosses the placenta in humans.
 Based on limited data at delivery, median (range) amniotic fluid concentrations of Lamivudine were 3.9 (1.2 to 12.8)-fold greater compared with paired maternal serum concentration (n = 8).

 Patients with Impaired Renal Function

 There is no known specific treatment for overdose with Lamivudine.
-If overdose occurs, the patient should be monitored, and standard supportive treatment applied, as required.
+If overdose occurs, the patient should be monitored and standard supportive treatment applied as required.
 Because a negligible amount of Lamivudine was removed via (4-hour) hemodialysis, continuous ambulatory peritoneal dialysis, and automated peritoneal dialysis, it is not known if continuous hemodialysis would provide clinical benefit in a Lamivudine overdose event.